UBC-DSCI/introduction-to-datascience-python/source/clustering.md

 +++

-Note that at this point, we can terminate the algorithm since none of the assignments changed in the fourth iteration; both the centers and labels will remain the same from this point onward.
+Note that at this point, we can terminate the algorithm since none of the assignments changed in the third iteration; both the centers and labels will remain the same from this point onward.

 ```{index} K-means; termination
 ```